 The Masters in Performance Studies consists of 34 points of coursework to be completed over 3 consecutive semesters beginning with Fall Semester.
 There are two required courses (see below) and the remaining points are taken as graduate electives.
 Subject to the approval of the Director of Graduate Studies, M.A. students may take one course outside the department.

 Students may transfer up to 4 points of graduate credit earned at another institution upon approval by the Chair and the TSOA Director of Graduate Admissions.
 Requests for transfer credit must be made during the student’s first semester in the Department.
-Only courses earning a grade of “B” or higher may be applied to the degree and a minimum of 24 points must be completed with resident faculty.
+Students must maintain a GPA of 3.0 or higher in 66 percent of points attempted.
+A minimum of 24 points must be completed with resident faculty.

 Required M.A.
 Courses

 M.A. students are required to take the following courses:

 • Introduction to Performance Studies (PERF-GT 1000) (4 points) in their first semester; and

 • Projects in Performance Studies (PERF-GT 2000) (6 points) in their final semester.